-and take measures to correct them when they are revealed through Flow chart can be created with the help of many internet web sites that offer such services.
+and take measures to correct them when they are revealed through Flow charts can be created with the help of many internet web sites that offer such services.
 Many types of software's for Flow chart diagram are also available that would assist you to build or create many types of flow charts.
 Flow chart diagram depicts the major steps of the flow chart so that you can concentrate on the detailed parts easily.
 Flow chart diagram makes flowcharting even more systematic as you first design the major